Backends

 Linux:No

-music_sdl stable (sometimes crashy on Windows) SDL 1.2+SDL_mixer backend.
-This is the default everywhere.
+music_sdl stable SDL 1.2+SDL_mixer backend.
+Used in gfx_sdl builds.
+Various bugs.
 MIDI playback on Windows sometimes crashes.
 Variable-bitrates and unusual sample rates are broken.
 MP3 files with unusual sample rates also cause crashes on Linux machines with old versions of SDL_mixer.
 Converting .mp3s to .oggs avoids some of these problems.
 No

 music_sdl2 stable SDL 2+SDL2_mixer backend.
 This must be used instead of music_sdl when compiling with gfx_sdl2.
-SDL2_mixer and music_sdl2 are almost identical to SDL_mixer and music_sdl, except that they can play audio files of any sample rate correctly, without crashing.
-Also SDL2_mixer defaults to better libraries for .mp3 and module playback (this affects GNU/Linux users only, as we supply SDL_mixer builds for Windows and Mac which use the better libraries) No
+SDL2_mixer and music_sdl2 are almost identical to SDL_mixer and music_sdl, except SDL2_mixer is far less buggy and uses better libraries for .mp3 and module playback (we supply SDL_mixer builds which use better libraries than the defaults anyway) No

 music_allegro obsolete Allegro backend.
 Unmaintained; no longer works or even compiles.
 Only worked together with gfx_alleg No